Order the spring issue here

 Gloomy everyday struggles among Scotland's poor

-POVERTY: A generation of young Scots show moments of tenderness and care in the midst of everyday frustrations, trials and episodes of violence.
+POVERTY: A generation of young Scots show moments of tenderness and care amidst everyday frustrations, trials, and episodes of violence.

 Social heritage and criminal environment

-SOCIAL REALISM: With Goliat, Peter Grönlund consolidates his position as one of the Nordic region's most socially engaged and realistic feature filmmakers.
+SOCIAL REALISM: With Goliat, Peter Grönlund reaffirms his position as one of the Nordic region's most socially engaged and real-life filmmakers.

 When society is militarized

-: Many expect the authorities to ensure a safe society, where one does not have to fear dangers, new enemies and refugees.
-But are we able to see the consequences of the authorities' political "sneak introduction" of more control?
+Many expect the authorities to provide a safe society, where there is no need to fear dangers, new enemies and refugees.
+But are we able to see the consequences of the authorities' political "sneaking" of more control?

 Is the nation-state out of step with the world?

-: The nation state strives to control climate challenges, international crime and epidemics, while cities have more political power than ever.
-Cities act where national authorities only speak.
+The nation-state strives to control climate challenges, international crime and epidemics, while cities have more political power than ever.
+Cities act where national authorities only talk.

 About technology and crime prevention

-: Pre-Crime addresses different facets of statistically based crime prevention work – from the police and social sciences, via technological conditions to practice and effect.
+Pre-Crime deals with different facets of statistically based crime prevention work – from the police and social sciences, through technological conditions to practice and impact.